 Editor Emma Ballard and four friends sign up to iGolf.
 Follow their journey towards achieving official Handicap Indexes.

-Golf has always been a part of my life, growing up with a golf obsessed (obsessed to find perfect swing) Dad and a Mum who played a bit, I was bound to take up the game.
+Golf has always been a part of my life, growing up with a golf obsessed (obsessed to find a perfect swing) Dad and a Mum who played a bit, I was bound to take up the game.

 From taking swings in the garden, to starting lessons when I was a 10-year-old, golf was part of our family’s agenda most weekends, whether that be watching or playing.